 People, Vehicle, and Motion-Based Search

 “It’s easy to search for events by motion, vehicles, or people.
 For example, I can very quickly find when an object was moved by simply drawing a square over the area it was taken from.
-I can also look for specific vehicles based on color or model, and people based on personal attributes like clothing color or the presence of a backpack.
+I can also look for specific vehicles based on colour or model, and people based on personal attributes like clothing colour or the presence of a backpack.
 I can even upload a photo of myself to the system, and the system finds all instances where I appear on camera across different buildings.”

 Unlimited Cloud Archiving